What is The Graph (GRT)?

 TLDR

-The Graph (GRT) is a decentralized protocol that indexes and organizes blockchain data, providing an essential data infrastructure layer—often called the "Google for blockchains"—for the Web3 ecosystem.
+The Graph (GRT) is a decentralized protocol that indexes and organizes blockchain data, serving as essential infrastructure that allows applications to efficiently query information across multiple networks.

 Deep Dive